RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/isolation_proposal_001.md

 look up the appropriate role based on the page prefix (i.e. a request originating from `plugins/blog/index.html` would map to the role for the `blog` plugin).
 The `get-credentials` code would then attempt to exchange the ID JWT for a set of AWS credentials with the requested role.
 If successful, these would be returned to the script running on the page.
-To prevent cross-plugin attacks, the CSP for each plugin could be narrowed to only allow requests to whitelisted API paths, even within the host domain.

 I'm looking for ways that this design could fail, where failure is defined as plugin code gaining access to permissions outside those included in the requested set, such as those of a different